badge icon

 Grandstands, Tracks, and Facility Expansions

-After 1950, the hippodrome expanded rapidly; first a sand track and later a turf track were constructed.
-In 1968, a grandstand with a capacity of 500 seats was added, followed by another new grandstand in 1987.
+From the 1950s onward, the hippodrome expanded rapidly: first a sand track, then a turf track were constructed; a 500-seat grandstand was added in 1968 and another new grandstand in 1987.
 Additionally, paddock areas, jockey rooms, stables, parking lots, restaurants, and other service facilities were built.

-In 2008, with the completion of the lighting system, night races began.
+In 2008, with the completion of the lighting system, night races were introduced.

 Current Structure of Veliefendi Hipodromu